Camarines Norte: Economy

 The four major manufacturing and processing industries in the province are mining (particularly gold and iron ore), jewelry craft, pineapple and coconut industry.

 Other sources of the province's economical stability are from the growth of numbers in terms of tourists.
 The province offers various attractions for foreign people, i.e. beaches, mountains, and religious places.
-Due to the sudden increments, the province's economy will continue to grow and expand for further improvements to caters to the likes of people.

 Infrastructure

 The province has an international seaport located at Barangay Osmeña, Jose Panganiban town servicing one of its major industries, Pan Century Surfactants.
 The seaport is approximately 5 km from the town proper and an hour ride to the capital town of Daet.

 The province has 13 fishing ports in the coastal municipalities and one feeder airport in Bagasbas, Daet.